 Getting back to UK ten days before Christmas 2009 was an awful culture shock.
 Seriously, it was terrible.
 I cried - a lot.
 I found myself torn between what I SHOULD do (according to expectations of my family) and what I felt was the right thing to do - cancel (the commercial) Christmas.
 I realised then how much I had changed - my values, my principles, my priorities.
 I felt like a prisoner, having been released from captivity, only to be returned there again.

 So, feeling I should comply with the expectations of others, I forced myself to go Christmas shopping.
-I begrudged paying £2.50 for the car park - you could feed a Chinese family for a day on that, I thought.
+I begrudged paying £2.50 for the car park - you could feed a family for a day on that in China, I thought.

-I made my way to Debenhams, keeping my head down to avoid the sickening opulence, although I couldn't help notice the fake leopard skin, pink trimmed, jewel encrusted, designer label chihuahua coat and matching hat and the PVC & metal studded alternative 'for him'.
-OMG! - Has the world gone completely mad?
-People just like you and I are starving all around the world and yet we are encouraged to spend ridiculous amounts of money on equally ridiculous designer dog coats!
+I made my way to Debenhams, keeping my head down to avoid the sickening nad pointless opulence, although I couldn't help notice the fake leopard skin, pink trimmed, jewel encrusted, designer label chihuahua coat and matching hat - OMG! - Has the world gone completely mad?
+People just like you and I are starving all around the world and yet we are spending ridiculous amounts of money on equally ridiculous designer dog coats and other nonsensical trivialities!

-But, joining the blind masses, albeit with my eyes wide open and seeing clearly, which made my actions far worse, I continued on my mission.
+But, feeling the ingrained duty to conform and joining the blind masses, I continued on my mission.
 I selected a few overpriced plastic nonsenses for my grandchildren and queued up.
 As the lady in front of me used her green plastic card to pay for her green plastic purchase which the till lady put in a green plastic carrier bag I truly realised the awfulness of it all.
-I quietly returned the items in my basket to the shelves and returned home empty handed to write my apology letter, but with a sense of relief that I had, if somewhat belatedly, adhered to my new principles.
+I quietly returned the items in my basket to the shelves and returned home empty handed to write my apology email to my daughter, but with a sense of relief that I had, if somewhat belatedly, adhered to my new principles, what i felt to be right.
 The inner conflict subsided.
 Peace returned.

 I haven't bought a Christmas present since, nor a card, nor a tree.
 This is what I mean about being real, getting in touch with things that are of true importance rather than feel good trivialities.
 Kicking back against expectations and customs or at least stopping for a moment and questioning your own actions - looking inward.

 The same extends to birthdays - what ridiculous celebrations of the Ego they are, but who can really see this or even wants to contemplate this?
 Birthdays make us feel good.
 We look forward to them for weeks or even months!
 MY special day, make a fuss of ME, treat ME, buy for ME - it's all about ME!
 And buying expensive gifts for others makes us feel warm and tingly and 'good' , but there are far more worthwhile ways of showing affection than buying plastic - or silver - or gold.
-Every day is a beautiful day - my teacher in China used to say this to us at the start of every morning training session 'Ri Ri Hen Hao Ri'.
+A kind word, a helping hand, smiles.

 But my journey is far from over.
 If anything I feel like it is just starting.
-I am also a traveller like you, along the road of Zen, catching brief glimpses of the view here and there, when I remind myself to pause long enough to take in the scenery, but this of course involves getting off my high horse and allowing him to graze for a while too ...
-Something i'm still working on :)
+I am also a traveller with you, along the road of Zen, catching brief glimpses of the view here and there and longer ones, when I remind myself to pause long enough to take in the scenery.

 'Yi Lu Ping An'